cly1213/NVIDIA_JetRacer/doc/software_setup.md

 4. Remove the SD card from the desktop machine

 ### Latest Release (** **but not yet fully verified** ** )
+> 6/01/2021 - JetPack 4.5.1 based image is updated.
+It is pre-configured for JetRacer.

 > Please note, the password for the pre-built SD card is ``jetson``